-- 8.1 We are an inclusive school and do not wish to exclude any child, even when they exhibit serious behavioural difficulties.
-We will take every reasonable step as part of our graduated response in supporting children including Behaviour Support Plans and Positive Handling Plans plus extra support through using the Boxall Profile and interventions such as R-Time to ensure that exclusions are avoided.
-However, in extreme cases, it may be necessary to exclude. - 8.2 The school follows the national Exclusions Guidance, published by the DFE in 2015, "Exclusion from maintained school, Academies and pupil referral units in England" 2015 and has regard to the standard national list of reasons for exclusion. - 8.3 Only the headteacher (or an acting headteacher) has the power to exclude a child from school.
+8.1 We are an inclusive school and do not wish to exclude any child, even when they exhibit serious behavioural difficulties.
+We will take every reasonable step as part of our graduated response in supporting children including Behaviour Support Plans and Positive Handling Plans plus extra support through using the Boxall Profile/SDQs and interventions such as R-Time, 1-1 SEMH support, alternative learning environment at the HUB all of which are to ensure that exclusions are avoided.
+We also request our external partners to support pupils in school who are raising behavioural or SEMH concern.
+However, in extreme cases, it may be necessary to exclude.

+8.2 The school follows the national Exclusions Guidance, published by the DFE in 2017, "Exclusion from maintained school, Academies and pupil referral units in England" 2017 and has regard to the standard national list of reasons for exclusion.
+We also follow the changes to the school exclusion process during coronavirus outbreak, DfE September 20 - March 2021

+8.3 Only the headteacher (or an acting headteacher) has the power to exclude a child from school.
 The headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances, the headteacher may exclude a child permanently.
-It is also possible for the headteacher to convert fixed term exclusion into a permanent exclusion, if the circumstances warrant this. - 8.4 If the headteacher excludes a child, s/he informs the parents or carers immediately, giving reasons for the exclusion.
+It is also possible for the headteacher to convert fixed term exclusion into a permanent exclusion, if the circumstances warrant this.

+8.4 If the headteacher excludes a child, s/he informs the parents or carers immediately, giving reasons for the exclusion.
 At the same time, the headteacher makes it clear to the parents or carers that they can, if they wish, appeal against the decision to the governing body.
-The school informs the parents or carers how to make any such appeal. - 8.5 The headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term. - 8.6 The governing body itself cannot either exclude a child or extend the exclusion period made by the headteacher.
+The school informs the parents or carers how to make any such appeal.

+8.5 The headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.

+8.6 The governing body itself cannot either exclude a child or extend the exclusion period made by the headteacher.

-- 8.7 The governing body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors. - 8.8 When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents/carers and the LA, and consider whether the child should be reinstated. - 8.9 If the governors' appeals panel decides that a child should be reinstated, the headteacher must comply with this ruling.
+8.7 The governing body has a discipline committee which is made up of between three and five members.
+This committee considers any exclusion appeals on behalf of the governors.

+8.8 When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents/carers and the LA, and consider whether the child should be reinstated.

+8.9 If the governors' appeals panel decides that a child should be reinstated, the headteacher must comply with this ruling.